Cadel Evans: Davitamon–Lotto (2005–09)

-In 2009, Evans won the road race at the UCI Road World Championships in Mendrisio, Switzerland on 27 September.
-The win came shortly after his third placing in the Vuelta a España, during which he wore the gold leader's jersey for a day, although his race was marred by mechanical failure in the way up the Sierra Nevada mountain finish.
+In 2009, Evans won the Settimana Internazionale di Coppi e Bartali Critérium du Dauphiné Libéré.
 A combination of poor team support and poor form hampered his Tour de France campaign and he was only able to finish in 30th place, 45 minutes behind winner Contador.
-He also scored victories in the Critérium du Dauphiné Libéré and the Settimana Internazionale di Coppi e Bartali.
-In this year, Evans joined an elite group of cyclists who have all worn all three leaders jerseys; the pink jersey for the leader of the general classification in the Giro d'Italia in 2002, the yellow jersey for the leader of the general classification in the Tour de France for 4 days in the 2008 Tour de France, and the gold jersey for the leader of the general classification in the Vuelta a España in 2009.
+Evans finished third overall in the Vuelta a España, during which he wore the gold leader's jersey for a day, although his race was marred by mechanical failure in the way up the Sierra Nevada mountain finish.
+Evans joined an elite group of cyclists who have all worn all three leaders jerseys; the pink jersey for the leader of the general classification in the Giro d'Italia in 2002, the yellow jersey for the leader of the general classification in the Tour de France for 4 days in the 2008 Tour de France, and the gold jersey for the leader of the general classification in the Vuelta a España.

+Evans went on to win the road race at the UCI Road World Championships in Mendrisio, Switzerland on 27 September.
 He was awarded Australian Cyclist of the Year for the third time.